abel-castro/basic_analytics/README.md

 to see your runserver.

 ### Production
-- Create a .env file from the template env_template_prd with the desired values.
+- Create a .env file from the template env_template with the desired values.

 - Build the production image:
 ```